Robinwohner/Enigma-Emulator/README.md

 `./enigma`.

 ## How to use
 In order to encrypt a message with the Enigma emulator the user will first be prompted to pick the specific rotor ordering 1-5, where the first 1, 2 and 3 represent the ones used in the M1 Enigma model, and 4 and 5 represent the ones used in the Army enigma after 1938.
 Then the specific rotor position will be determined for each of the 3 rotors.
 After having initiated the rotor system the user will be prompted for 6 plugboard pairs totalling 12 letters.
 Finally a specific messages can be entered and encrypted/decrypted.
+(The message should only consist of alphabetical letters.)

 ### Example: encrypt
   Rotor-order: 1-2-3\